anoopprasad/roar-rails-example/README.md

 roar-rails-example
 =====

-A sample application that shows how you can use roar-rails to enable controllers.
+A sample application that shows how you can use [roar-rails][roar-rails] to enable controllers.

 Currently only has a page that has links to four GET links to see JSON that test index and show on two prepopulated example models- employee and company, but you can do POST/PUT and DELETE to it also, i.e. it provides restful resource routing for JSON services for two prepopulated models.